alphagov/govuk-developer-docs/source/manual/data-gov-uk-common-tasks.html.md

 ## Deploy Find Data and Publish Data to production

-1. Create a release on [Publish Data][publish] or [Find Data][find] via GitHub, making sure to add decent notes about what is being deployed.
+1. Create a release on [Publish Data][publish] or [Find Data][find] via GitHub.
+Choose a tag in the format `v[number].[number].[number]` (e.g. `v1.2.1`).
+Note there is no dot between the v and first number.
+Make sure you use [semantic versioning](https://semver.org/) for tags.
+2. Add decent notes covering what is being deployed.
+3. Publish the release.
 This remote triggers a deployment to production by running the `deploy.sh` script.
 This is defined in the Travis configuration file in each repo.
-2. Create a tag in the format `v[number].[number].[number]` (e.g. `v1.2.1`).
-Note there is no dot between the v and first number.
-Make sure you use [semantic versioning](https://semver.org/) for tags.
-3. Monitor deployment in Travis.
+4. Monitor deployment in Travis.
-4. In some cases, such as when migrations have been added, the data needs to be reimported and reindexed.
+5. In some cases, such as when migrations have been added, the data needs to be reimported and reindexed.
 See the [Importing data section](#import-data-from-legacy).
-5. If the data has been reindexed, [Find Data][find] probably needs to be deployed.
+6. If the data has been reindexed, [Find Data][find] probably needs to be deployed.
 Follow the same process by creating a git tag on [Find Data][find].

 > More documentation is available at [Using Travis CI to deploy to Cloud Foundry](http://cruft.io/posts/using-travis-ci-to-deploy-to-cloud-foundry/).